Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/NeuralNetwork/Class Image Classification.rst

 NA

-.. note :: NNImageClassification.h” must be included to use the class function.
+.. note :: NNImageClassification.h" must be included to use the class function.

 **NNImageClassification::begin**
 --------------------------------